 3. The third-highest Mountain in the World

 Situated in Taplejung, Nepal, Kanchenjunga (8586 m) takes third place in the world’s highest mountains.
 Englishmen Joe Brown and George Band first slew the peak in 1955.
 Climbers must access three routes from Nepal and one from India to get to the summit.
 The Limbu community of Nepal considers Kanchenjunga as an abode of the divine goddess Yuma Sammang.
 To see Mount Kanchenjunga from the nearest distance, it is best to trek to Kanchenjunga Base Camp.
-There are North and South Base Camps, two base camps for the Kanchenjunga Expedation, but the South Base Camp is most commonly used for the expedation due to batter access.
+There are North and South Base Camps, two base camps for the Kanchenjunga Expedition, but the South Base Camp is most commonly used for the expedition due to better access.
 Basically, the Kanchenjunga Circuit trek can be done in 17 days, ranging from a short time to more than three weeks to explore the verdant side of the region.

 4. The Fourth-Highest Mountain in the World